GregStillwell/bake/README.md

   (2) Navigate into the directory called Bakery

-  (3) Type Dotnet run to open the bakery, then select the amount of pastries and bread that you want.
+  (3) Type Dotnet run to open the bakery, then select the amount of pastries and bread that you want and it will return a price.